 As the dishwasher’s water valve closes, the pipes’ water force causes the pipes to rattle.

-You can hear the force when you flush the toilet and turn off the faucet in the tub or sink.
-To fix the noises, contact a plumber and find out whether they can fix the problem.
+When you flush the toilet and turn off the faucet in the tub or sink, you can hear the force.
+Contact a plumber and find out whether they can fix the problem to fix the noises.

 Thumping: Rhythmic knocking sounds come about when the spray arm hits something inside the dishwasher as the spray arm rotates.
 To fix this problem, rearrange the dishwasher to provide clearance for the spray arms.